Nuno Sequeira: Braga

 On 24 May 2017, following Nacional's relegation in last place, Sequeira moved to fellow top-tier side S.C.
 Braga on a four-year deal.
 He scored his first goal on 30 October 2018, in a 5–0 home defeat of his previous club in the group stage of the Taça da Liga.

 Sequeira played the full 90 minutes on 25 January 2020, as they won the aforementioned tournament by a single goal in the final against Porto.
 His season ended six games early in June, due to a left-thigh muscle injury at the end of the derby with Vitória de Guimarães.

 On 7 November 2021, in the dying minutes of the first half of an eventual 6–1 away loss against S.L.
 Benfica, Sequeira ruptured the anterior cruciate ligament in his left knee, being sidelined for the campaign.
 He returned the following August for the start of the new season, assisting in a 3–3 draw with Sporting CP in the opener and then scoring his first Braga league goal in a 3–0 win at F.C.
 Famalicão.

+Pendikspor

+On 2 July 2023, after 184 competitive appearances for Braga (two goals), Sequeira joined recently-promoted Süper Lig club Pendikspor on a two-year contract.
+He suffered relegation in his debut campaign, scoring in a 4–0 home win over Beşiktaş J.K. on 20 January 2024.